EnergySage/pytest-quarantine/CONTRIBUTING.md

 Submit improvements to code and documentation via [pull requests](https://github.com/bhrutledge/pytest-quarantine/pulls).
 Unless it’s a small/quick fix, pull requests should reference an open issue that’s been discussed.
 This helps ensure that your contribution is aligned with the goals of this project.

 During development, use the provided tools to check for consistent style, coding errors, and test coverage.
-These checks are run automatically on every pull request.
-In general, only pull requests with passing checks will be merged.
+These checks and the tests are run automatically on every pull request via [Travis](https://travis-ci.com/bhrutledge/pytest-quarantine), [AppVeyor](https://ci.appveyor.com/project/bhrutledge/pytest-quarantine), and [Codecov](https://codecov.io/gh/bhrutledge/pytest-quarantine).
+In general, only pull requests with passing tests and checks will be merged.

 ## Setting up a development environment